Dubai: Vehicle catches fire on Sheikh Zayed Road, causes nearly 2km traffic jam

 See the map below:

-Dubai Civil Defence rushed to the scene of the incident to contain the blaze.
+Dubai Civil Defence rushed to the incident to contain the fire and videos from the location show several firefighters battling the blaze.

 Watch the video below: